activej/activej/README.md

 ## Introduction

-[ActiveJ](https://activej.io) is a fully-featured alternative Java platform built from the ground up as a replacement of Spring, Spark, Quarkus, Micronauts, and other solutions.
-It is minimalistic, boilerplate-free, and incomparably faster, which is proven by benchmarks.
-ActiveJ has very few third-party dependencies, yet features a rich stack of technologies with an efficient async programming model and a powerful DI library [ActiveJ Inject](https://activej.io/inject)
+[ActiveJ](https://activej.io) is a full-featured modern Java platform, created from the ground up as an alternative to Spring/Micronauts/Netty/Jetty.
+It is designed to be self-sufficient (no third-party dependencies), simple, lean and to provide ultimate performance.
+ActiveJ consists of a range of libraries, from dependency injection and high-performance async I/O (inspired by Node.js), to application servers and big data solutions.
+You can use ActiveJ to build scalable web applications, distributed systems and use it for high-load data processing.

 ## ActiveJ components

 ActiveJ consists of several modules that can be logically grouped into following categories :

 * **Async.io** - High-performance asynchronous IO with efficient event loop, NIO, promises, streaming and CSP.
   Alternative to Netty, RxJava, Akka and others. ([Promise](https://activej.io/async-io/promise), [Eventloop](https://activej.io/async-io/eventloop), [Net](https://activej.io/async-io/net), [CSP](https://activej.io/async-io/csp), [Datastream](https://activej.io/async-io/datastream))
 * **HTTP** - High-performance HTTP server and client with WebSocket support.
 Can be used as a simple web server or as an